aalaap/aalaap/README.md

 Hi there! 👋

 I'm a cloud solutions architect and a full-stack JavaScript engineer from Mumbai, India.
-I love all things JS&mdash;React, Next.js, Node.js, Express, NestJS, TypeScript&mdash;and serverless cloud platforms like AWS, GCP and MSA.
-I enjoy **NoSQL data modelling**, rapid prototyping using **low-code/no-code** tools and **workflow automation**.
-I've also worked on PHP, Java, Python, Ruby, C++, C#.NET and Visual Basic.
+I love all things JS&mdash;React, Next.js, Node.js, TypeScript&mdash;and serverless cloud platforms like Vercel, Netlify, as well as the usual suspects, **Amazon Web Services**, **Google Cloud Platform** and **Microsoft Azure**.
+I enjoy **NoSQL data modelling**, **workflow automation**.
+Earlier, I've also worked on PHP, Java, Python, Ruby, C++, C#.NET and Visual Basic.

 I love to constantly learn new things and teach others.
 If you work with any of the tools mentioned above or similar ones, let's connect!